 However, at the same time, this can not lead to a dip in quality.
 Any change in the quality of your service or the level of value that you are providing to customers and you will find that clients walk away.
 They will seek out your competitors and buy from them instead.

 The same goes for your business premises; don’t slack off here.
-Make sure they’re kept clean and to a high standard, and even reach out to services like glass scratch repair to keep your office looking smart.
+Make sure they’re kept clean and to a high standard, and even reach out to services like Ophthalmic Instruments Repairs which is vital for safety.
 Appearances are everything, and when profits may be dwindling, you’ll need this fact on your side.

 Lesson #2: Seek Out New Customers